-- Admissions requirements for high school students (see High School Students). - Must be either: - Currently enrolled at a Chicago Public Schools (CPS) high school, or - A City of Chicago resident enrolled in high school, including home schooled students. - Residency verification requirements, see Residency. - Home schooled students: Must be at least 16 years old, completing high school coursework, and must prove age by a valid State of Illinois ID card or driver's license. - Submit a Parental Permission Form completed with signatures from their parent/guardian and high school guidance counselor. - Meet all course entry (prerequisites) and academic program requirements.
+- Admissions requirements for high school students (see High School Students (p.
+3)). - Must be either. - Currently enrolled at a Chicago Public Schools (CPS) high school, or - A City of Chicago resident enrolled in high school, including home schooled students. - · Residency verification requirements, see Residency (p.
+21). - Home schooled students: Must be at least 15 years old, completing high school coursework, and must prove age by a valid State of Illinois ID card or driver's license. - Submit a Parental Permission Form completed with signatures from their parent/guardian and high school guidance counselor. - Meet all course entry (prerequisites) and academic program requirements.

-(c) Revocation of Early College Eligibility
+d.
+Revocation of Early College Eligibility

-A student's Early College eligibility will be revoked if any of the following occur:
+A student's Early College eligibility will be revoked if any combination of the following occurs twice:

-- Earn a final grade "D" or "F" in a Dual Enrollment or Dual Credit course. - Receive an NSW for a Dual Enrollment or Dual Credit course. - Are administratively withdrawn (ADW) from a Dual Enrollment or Dual Credit course.

-- Withdraw (WTH) from a Dual Enrollment or Dual Credit course after the Statistical Date.
-See GLOSSARY OF TERMS for more information about the Statistical (STAT) Date. - Students who earn a final grade of D or F during Spring 2020 will not have their eligibility revoked. - Students who withdraw (WTH) or are administratively withdrawn (ADW) after March 16, 2020 will not have their eligibility revoked (Spring 2020 only)
+- Earn a final grade "D" or "F" in a Dual Enrollment or Dual Credit course. - Receive an NSW for a Dual Enrollment or Dual Credit course. - Are administratively withdrawn (ADW) from a Dual Enrollment or Dual Credit course. - Withdraw (WTH) from a Dual Enrollment or Dual Credit course after the Statistical Date.
+See Glossary of Terms (p.
+59) for more information about the Statistical (STAT) Date. - Students who earn a final grade of D or F during Spring 2020 will not have their eligibility revoked. - Students who withdraw (WTH) or are administratively withdrawn (ADW) after March 16, 2020 will not have their eligibility revoked (Spring 2020 only)

-(d) Reinstatement of Early College Eligibility
+e.
+Reinstatement of Early College Eligibility